acfr/RobustNeuralNetworks.jl/docs/src/introduction/getting_started.md

 `RobustNeuralNetworks.jl` is written in Julia and can be installed with the in-built package manager.
 It is not currently a registered package and must be installed directly from our GitHub repository.

-Start a new Julia session and type the following into the REPL.
+To add the package, type the following into the REPL.
 ```
 ] add "git@github.com:acfr/RobustNeuralNetworks.jl.git"
 ```